bstaber/rustineers/book/src/ridge_regression_1d/functional_std/exposing_api.md

-# One step further: Exposing a clean API
+# Exposing a clean API

 Until now, we've manually chained together the loss, gradient, and optimization steps.
 This is great for learning, but in real projects, we often want a simplified and reusable API.